 Lacking time to plan, I was totally clueless about where to visit.
 The last thing I wanted was to feel stressed about planning my travel itinerary, so I practically didn’t!
 If you, too, like me, have no intentions or time to plan where to go, fret not and be spontaneous!
-There will be little pockets of time for you to do some research while you are on your way.
-However, there are ways to make your Tokyo solo trip stress-free and carefree.
+There will be brief pockets of time to do some research as you go.
+However, there are ways to make your solo trip to Tokyo stress-free and carefree.
 Hereafter, I have a list of tips simplified into this blog:

 #1: Download a handy mobile app: NAVITIME